 - 1. Move the cursor around in the drawing area.
 As you move, note how the coordinate readout changes to tell you the cursor's location.
-It shows the coordinates in an X,Y format. - 2.
+It shows the coordinates in an X, Y,Z format. - 2.
 Now place the cursor in the middle of the drawing area and press and immediately release the left mouse button.
 You have just picked a point.
 Move the cursor, and a rectangle follows.
-This is a selection window; you'll learn more about this window in Chapter 2. - 3.
-Move the cursor a bit in any direction; then press and let go of the left mouse button again.
+This is a selection window; you'll learn more about this window in Chapter 2.

+- 3. Move the cursor a bit in any direction; then press and let go of the left mouse button again.
 Notice that the rectangle disappears. - 4.
 Try picking several more points in the drawing area.

-If you accidentally press the right mouse button, a popup menu appears.
-This will be a surprise to both new and experienced AutoCAD users.
-In AutoCAD 2000, a right mouse click frequently brings up a popup menu with options that are context sensitive.
-This means that the contents of the popup menu depend on where you right-click as well as the command that is active at the time of your right-click.
-If options are not appropriate at the time of the right-click, AutoCAD treats the right-click as a J. You'll learn more about these options as you progress through the book.
+If you accidentally press the right mouse button, the shortcut menu appears.
+Since AutoCAD 2000, a right mouse click frequently brings up a menu with options that are context sensitive.
+This means that the contents of the shortcut menu depend on where you right-click as well as the command that is active at the time of your right-click.
+If there are no appropriate options at the time of the right-click, AutoCAD treats the right-click as a .J.
+You'll learn more about these options as you progress through the book.
 For now, if you happen to open this menu by accident, press the Esc key to dismiss it.

-NOTE The J symbol is used in this book to denote the Enter key.
+The \rightarrow symbol is used in this book to denote the Enter key.
 Whenever you see it, press the Enter key, also known as the Return key.